Jason, Raleah, Jarod and Jarel

 The lobbyists then told those legislators that their proposal was necessary to assist with the Moore tornado recovery.
 The tornado had occurred just hours earlier, and this cynical and immediate exploitation of the tornado appears to have proven very effective.

 As the session drew to a close, by deploying these and other nuanced tactics which I simply don't have enough room to describe, they successfully convinced the requisite number of legislators to sign the bill.

 In explaining why he signed the bill, one of the Legislature's most reform minded members apologetically explained: "Jason, they said it was for Moore and I would have done anything for Moore at that moment."

 With this collection of legislative signatures in their custody, it appeared as if their proposal was on the fast track to approval, and all our efforts to stop sole specing would be in vain.
 They had successfully convinced six Representatives and four Senators to sign their conference committee report.

 They filed the report with just over two days left in the session.
 In years' past, this would have been enough time for them to send the bill to the House and Senate floors for a final vote.

 However, this year would be much different.

-This year, Speaker T.W.
-Shannon's plan to reform House rules through the creation of a Calendar Committee had been approved by the House.
+Earlier that year, the plan to reform House rules through the creation of a Calendar Committee had been approved by the House.
 This new committee serves as the guardian of the House floor agenda.
 Before an initiative can go before the House for a vote it must first come before the Calendar Committee.